GCSE Grade Boundaries 2024: The New Grading System Explained

 Why have they changed the GCSE grading system?

-GCSEs in England have been reformed.
-All courses are now linear qualifications, meaning that they are examined at the end of the course rather than in modules throughout the course.
+Reforming the GCSE grade boundaries in England means all courses are now linear qualifications.
+One examination takes place at the end of the course rather than in modules throughout the course.
 Additionally, there is less coursework.
 All GCSEs contain new and more demanding content, aiming to bring English standards up to match those in other high performing countries.

 Changing the grading system is a clear way of indicating that the GCSE courses have changed.
 Hopefully, the new system will give sixth forms, colleges, universities and employers a better idea of what level someone is working at.
 This should allow them the opportunity to micro-distinguish between the various grades, such as 7, 8 and 9.